Minting an NFT

 While not covered in this guide, another option would be to use a system like IPFS protocol to store your image on-chain as a decentralized solution.

-We will call upon the function while passing these values with it:
+Then we call upon the function while passing these values with it.

-Now we will choose to either use Hardhat or Fireblocks DeFi SDK for the actual deployment.
-First, we need to make sure they are well set up as described in the Ethereum Smart Contract Development guide and then we follow the steps of the chosen framework:
+Now we will choose to either use Hardhat or the Fireblocks DeFi SDK for the actual deployment.
+First, we need to make sure they are well set up as described in the Ethereum Smart Contract Development guide and then we follow the steps of the chosen framework.

 Using Hardhat